MrgnCpn/Java-5-SafetyNetAlerts/README.md

 ## Install Project

-1. Import JAVA project in IDE
+1. Import JAVA project on your computer and your IDE
 2. Run `mvn clean site` to generate tests, coverage, and report site
-3. Change server port in /src/main/resources/application.properties (Default : server.port=8080)
+3. Change server port in /src/main/resources/application.properties (Default : `server.port=8080`)
 **WARNING : if you change server port and use the POSTMAN import file you must change every API urls**
 4. Import in POSTMAN the import file : /PostmanImportFile
+5. Install mvn wrapper : `mvn -N io.takari:maven:wrapper`
 5. Run app : `./mvnw spring-boot:run`

 ## Running App